 To give participants the opportunity to improve their knowledge of Japan from the comfort of their desks, webinars "About Japan" are organised.
 These webinars covers a wide range of important topics such as sector-related information and cross-cutting or cross-cultural issues.

-Recorded webinars are available here.
+Recording of past held webinars are available here.